 PowerPoint also did not automatically load the “Draw” toolbar for me if I did not have my drawing tablet connected.
 To manually pin this on, go into the “customize ribbon” settings and make sure “draw” is checked.

-There is also a pen option in “slide show” mode, but note that objects cannot be re-arranged here to complete most of the activity slides.
+There is also a pen option in “slide show” mode located in the lower left corner; this is great for any drawing/tracing/writing activities but note that objects cannot be dragged/re-arranged here.

 The Dumpling used to be all over the place whenever she told stories, so we practiced recounting events in sequential order.

 Since the book blurs the line between reality and make-believe, I included a few choices to reflect this duality.
 There was no “wrong” answer as long as the Dumpling explained how a selected item could be used to perform the task.
 Her answers did not disappoint; she called on magical creatures to her aid and opted to shoot herself across the ocean on an arrow.